[Cursors]

 Pelagic Cormorant -Urile pelagicus

-Spotted during my time in the North Pacific, it seems to be the dominate cormorant species amounst the islands.
+Spotted frequently during my time in the North Pacific, it seems to be the dominate cormorant species amounst the islands.
 It's bright white flanks during mating season and iridescent dark green feathering identifies it from similar species in it's range spanning from continents across the North Pacific.

-[ORDER] CICONIIFORMES
+CICONIIFORMES 𓅣

 [FAMILY] ARDEIDAE